gingerly-ui/alx-low_level_programming/0x01-variables_if_else_while/README.md

-alphabet in lc then uc
+alphabet in lc followed by newline